ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 ```

 We are going to print an additional `<hr>` at the end of every doc to make the
-HTML a bit more readable: a wall of text with no styling is a bit difficult to
+HTML a bit more readable: a wall of text with no styling is difficult to read,
-read, so creating clear points of separation between `doc`s will do a lot to
+so creating clear points of separation between `doc`s will do a lot to improve
-improve the user experience.
+the user experience.

-Although our `parse_section` function was a pretty hefty, the `print_section`
+Although our `parse_section` function was pretty hefty, the `print_section`
 function is super straightforward:

 ```c